Click on the initial letter of the legal word or phrase

 Ex turpi causa non oritur actio: (Latin: No action arises from an illegal cause) A person may not sue for damage arising out of an illegal activity.
 A person may not sue on an illegal contract, because it is void from the time of its creation.

-Examination-in-chief: Questioning of witnesses under oath by the party who called those witnesses (also called direct examination).
-After the examination-in-chief, the other side's lawyer may question the witnesses in cross-examination.
-Thereafter, the first party may re-examine them, but only about issues raised during the cross-examination.
+Examination‐in‐chief: Questioning of witnesses under oath by the party who called those witnesses (also called direct examination).
+After the examination‐in‐chief, the other side’s lawyer may question the witnesses in cross‐examination.
+The first party may re‐examine them, but only about issues raised during the cross‐examination.

 Executor: Person appointed by a testator to administer a will.
 The executor is a personal representative whose duties include burying the dead, proving the will, collecting in the estate, paying any due debts and distributing the balance according to the wishes of the deceased.